Rewards and Incentives to Motivate Employees

 Yes, you can lavish them with fancy perks, bonuses, and other incentives, but this evil force can overpower these incentives and drain your employees of what they are capable of doing.
 The name of this evil force?
 Boredom.

-You may be thinking that this is an issue with a simple solution, hire new employees.
+You may be thinking that this is an issue with the simple solution of hiring new employees.
 However, that isn't a solution at all.
-It is a bandaid to a more significant problem.
+It is a band-aid to a more significant problem.
 The damage caused to the business due to loss of productivity.
 Billions of dollars of productivity at that.

 So how do you help those employees who drag through their days, unmotivated and zombie-like?
 I will tell you now; it isn't by throwing your hands into the air in defeat.

 Employees do care about more than their paychecks.
 They want to grow and learn.
 Millennials in the workforce expect development opportunities and growth.

 Who wouldn't want the recognition and success and everything else that comes along with doing their best?
 These millennials understand that these factors come with better education and continued growth.
 They know that they need to perform well, be prepared, and strive for that promotion.

 It is up to you to give them these opportunities for growth and stability.

 You are the captain of the ship, team coach, and sometimes, you are the pom-pom shaking cheerleader who offers encouragement to your employees.
 Your goal is to get the top performance out of your workforce while leading them to victory in their career goals.
 Pete Carroll, Head Coach of the Seattle Seahawks, spoke with Caucci in a private session for training.
 He said it perfectly when he stated:

 "I spend 98% of my day sitting in my office and thinking about what I can do to get my team to play just 1% better."